Pain and inflammation can throw life off course, affecting both our physical and mental health.

-Researchers from Georgia College and State University and the University of Georgia discovered that ginger can actually quash pain.
+Researchers from Georgia College and State University and the University of Georgia also discovered that ginger can actually quash pain.

 Their study, shared in the Journal of Pain, blinded the scientists and participants, as it proved that ginger could ease the muscle pain we experience when we play sport or do gardening.

 Research focused on the effect of ginger capsules and heat-treated ginger compared to ‘dummy’ capsules.